Battle of Reval

-The naval Battle of Reval (Note: Ревельское сражение, dir.
-'Battle of Revel') took place on during the Russo-Swedish War (1788–1790), off the port of Reval in the roadstead (now Tallinn, Estonia).
+The Battle of Reval (Note: Ревельское сражение, dir.
+'Battle of Revel') took place on during the Russo-Swedish War of 1788–1790, off the port of Reval in the roadstead (now Tallinn, Estonia).
 This battle ended in an imposing Imperial Russian Navy victory; it has been compared to the practice of running the gauntlet.

 Origins

 Undaunted by the Swedish defeats and failures during 1789, the Swedish king, Gustav III, sent the battle fleet under his brother Prince Charles, Duke of Södermanland, to eliminate Admiral Vasily Chichagov's Russian squadron, which had wintered in the harbor at Reval.

 General-Admiral Duke Karl (Charles) of Södermanland approached Reval with 26 ships of the line and large frigates mounting a combined 1,680 cannon.
 Chichagov, preparing to meet the enemy in the harbour, formed a battle line made up of 9 ships of the line and the frigate Venus.